Create and build a code component

 To debug the component during or after the build operation, see Debug a code component.

-Once you're done implementing the component logic in TypeScript, you need to bundle all the code component elements into a solution file so that you can import the solution into Common Data Service.
+Finally when you're done implementing the component logic in TypeScript, you need to bundle all the code component elements into a solution file so that you can import the solution into Common Data Service.
 More information: Package a code component

 Debug code components